realA10001986/VSR/README.md

 #### Time Travel output

-During a time travel sequence, the "IO14" connector's pin is HIGH (2.7-3.3V), otherwise LOW.
+During a time travel sequence, the 4pin connector's "IO14" pin is HIGH (2.7-3.3V), otherwise LOW.
 This can be used for flux lights to light up during a time travel, for instance.

 Please do not power any peripheral through this pin; instead, use a Standard 3.3V relay module ("1 channel 3.3V relay module"), and connect
 - "GND" of the Control Board's connector to "-"/"GND"/"DC-" on the relay module,